cueopsbot-cuelogic/cueopsbot-cuelogic.github.io/README.md

    - A GitHub Bot account with access like it should be able to clone the repos, create webhooks etc.
    - Ops Repository containing all the Docker compose files.
    - Don't familiar with Docker compose files?
 You can find the sample docker compose file [here](./docker-compose.yml).

+## 2. Docker
+   - Application stack should be running on Docker.
+All you need is a Dockerfile residing into your repository.
+   - Docker Swarm Mode.
+   - Docker Hub username and password to upload the Docker Images.
+   - Docker Swarm Manager Certificates and IP.
+   -